mtloxton/CommandDeck/Documentation/Actions/ExecuteCommand.md

 > 💡 Key Action: Use _Multi Action_ to execute multiple commands with a single press.
 Learn more about Multi Actions here: [help.elgato.com](https://help.elgato.com/hc/en-us/articles/360027960912-Elgato-Stream-Deck-Multi-Actions)

-> 💡 Dial Action: Pressing the dial will reset the sequence and apply the first value.
+> 💡 Dial Action: Pressing the dial will both reset the sequence and apply the first value.

 > 💡 Dial Action: Rotating the dial counter-clockwise will apply the sequence values in reverse order.